yandex/zero-downtime-migrations/README.rst

     FROM   cte
     WHERE  table_.<table_pk_column> = cte.pk

-When we have no more rows with null in this column we can set not null and drop default (this is django default behavior):
+When we have no more rows with null in this column we can set not null and drop default (which is django default behavior):

 ::